lantzenlowe/itcs3160-spring2020-project/README.md

 <p>A list of requirements and restraints adhered to in the creation of this project.

 ## EERD
-<p>An Enhanced Entity Relationship Diagram illustrating the relationships of the objects used in the database, as well as a Data Dictionary
+<p>An Enhanced Entity Relationship Diagram illustrating the relationships of the objects used in the database.
+Also included is a Data Dictionary

 ## MySQL Queries (three)
 <p>[TODO: Insert brief description]